prometheus/test-infra/funcbench/README.md

 # funcbench

 Benchmark and compare your Go code between commits or sub benchmarks.
-It uses `go test -bench` to run the benchmarks and uses [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp) to compare them.
+It automated the use of `go test -bench` to run the benchmarks and uses [benchcmp](https://godoc.org/golang.org/x/tools/cmd/benchcmp) to compare them.

 funcbench currently supports two modes, Local and GitHub.
-Running it in the Github Mode also allows it to accept *a pull request number* and *a branch/commit* to compare against, which makes it suitable for automated tests.
+Running it in the Github mode also allows it to accept *a pull request number* and *a branch/commit* to compare against, which makes it suitable for automated tests.

-### Environment variables
+## Environment variables

 - `GITHUB_TOKEN`: Access token to post benchmarks results to respective PR.

 ## Usage Examples

 > Clean git state is required.

 |Usage|Command|